swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 * RSA-OAEP-MGF1P, `http://www.w3.org/2001/04/xmlenc#rsa-oaep-mgf1p`
   * Key transport digest: SHA-1 (`http://www.w3.org/2000/09/xmldsig#sha1`)

 For interoperability reasons the current version of this profile specifies the RSA-OAEP-MGF1P algorithm as the default key transport algorithms.
-This algorithm's padding method defaults to the use of SHA-1 as a digest algorithm and also uses the "MGF1 with SHA-1" mask generation function.
+This algorithm's padding method defaults to the use of SHA-1 as a digest algorithm and also uses the "MGF1 with SHA-1" mask generation function<sup>*</sup>.

 **Optional:**